Evaluating interest rate risk and creating a risk management strategy

 2. Identify your exposure

 A company can start identifying exposure with its most obvious one, existing floating rate bank debt.
 First you can identify the basic features such as current amount, amortization, maturity, and lender(s).
 Note that unless a loan fully amortizes by maturity, its maturity date does not represent an end to rate risk.
 It may even introduce additional risks that need to be evaluated.
 Next, attention can go to more detailed aspects like the benchmark index, day count, and payment dates.
-Today, with the developments in the LIBOR transition, it is more important than ever to understand the borrowing index for any floating rate debt.
-If it is LIBOR, does your borrowing agreement include fallback language?
-Does the agreement include alternative reference rates to LIBOR as an option, such as SOFR, BSBY, Prime, or Fed Funds?
 Once debt instruments have been reviewed, your analysis can broaden out to include the entire capital structure, even potentially expanding beyond current obligations, to include future anticipated financing needs.

 3. Define your goals